Peter Harris (RAF officer): Falklands War

-Harris was among the pilots who flew the Harrier GR.3s from Britain to Ascension Island then onto MV Atlantc Conveyor for the journey to the Falklands War at the Falkland Islands, then onto HMS Hermes from which the RAF contingent operated.
+Harris was among the pilots who flew the Harrier GR.3s from Britain to Ascension Island then onto MV Atlantic Conveyor for the journey to the Falklands War at the Falkland Islands, then onto HMS Hermes from which the RAF contingent operated.

 Exchange service

-Harris was selected for an exchange with the US Navy and US Air Force during which his expertise with the Harrier assisted the US Marines specification of the AV-8B while part of the Aircraft Systems Advisory Panel (ASAP) while working closely with McDonnel Douglas.
+Harris was selected for an exchange with the US Navy and US Air Force during which his expertise with the Harrier assisted the US Marines specification of the AV-8B while part of the Aircraft Systems Advisory Panel (ASAP) while working closely with McDonnell Douglas.

 During this period, MD invited Harris to fly the experimental YAV-8B at Whiteman Air Force Base.

 Harris converted to the Douglas A-4 Skyhawk (A-4M variant) and LTV A-7 Corsair II (A-7E variant).
-He eventually qualfied to conduct carrier landings and did 6 in an A-4 and 10 in an A-7 plus associated catapult launches.
+He eventually qualified to conduct carrier landings and did 6 in an A-4 and 10 in an A-7 plus associated catapult launches.

 Harris was able to convert into the General Dynamics F-16 Fighting Falcon.